abraspin/UTA-H1-Code-Refactor/README.md

 ### This repository contains the solved code for the first homework assignment for the UT-Austin Coding Bootcamp.

+>"Web accessibility is an increasingly important consideration for businesses, ensuring that people with
+>disabilities or socio-economic restrictions have access to their website, and helping them avoid litigation."

+The assignment was to take an existing website with styling and refactor the code to meet moden accessibility, semantic, and readability standards.

 **Files include:**
 * Index containing HTML code